Oxford Brookes University

 Address: Three campuses: Headington, Harcourt Hill and Wheatley.

 Ambience: Suburban.
-Headington Campus includes Gipsy Lane site - home of the former Tech, on 11 acres of glass and concrete and not as bad as it sounds - and Headington Hill Hall, a Victorian wedding-cake affair housing the students' union, art, publishing and music.
+Headington Campus includes Gipsy Lane site - on 11 acres of glass and concrete and not as bad as it sounds - and Headington Hill Hall, a Victorian wedding-cake affair housing the students' union, art, publishing and music.
 HHH has a view onto the dreaming spires.
 Harcourt Hill overlooks Oxford from its leafy western suburbs, while Wheatley students are in village five miles to the east of the city.

 Who's the boss?
 Vice-chancellor Professor Janet Beer who sits on the Advisory Board of the Higher Education Policy Institute.